-Urinary tract infections (UTIs) are also called bladder or kidney infections.
+Urinary tract infections (UTIs) are also called bladder infections.
 UTIs are usually treated with antibiotics which kill germs (bacteria).
 Bacteria can become resistant to antibiotics (they can't be killed by antibiotics anymore), so you should only use antibiotics when you have an infection.
-Because antibiotics have side eﬀects, they should only be used when you have a UTI.
+Because antibiotics can have side eﬀects and allergic reactions, they should only be used when you have a UTI.

 You can have bacteria in your urine even if you don't have a UTI.
-This is common in older adults, and dosen't need to be treated unless there are symptoms.
+This is common in older adults, and does not need to be treated with antibiotics unless there are symptoms.

 The main symptoms of a UTI can include one or more of these symptoms: